adolfoweloy/adolfoweloy.github.io/_posts/2016-09-07-rabbitmq-study.en.md

     routing-key=tmp.star
 ```

-##### Declaring an pub-sub queue
+#### Declaring a pub-sub queue
-Allows that messages with routing-keys that matches with binding defined rules can be delivered to a specified queue.
+Allows for messages with routing-keys with a matching binding to be delivered to a specified queue.
 The AMQP protocol does not define a *subscription* entity.

-The following pseudocodes presents how to do it:
+The following snippets present how to do it:

 ```
 Queue.Declare